-Finally, endian-targetting, that is setting the file datatype for an endian-ness that is possibly different than the native endian-ness of the writer, is currently dis-allowed with H5Z-ZFP.
-Under these conditions, the can_apply method will return 0.
-This constraint can be relaxed, at the expense of an additional endian-UN-swap pass just prior to compression, at a future date if it becomes too onerous.
+Finally, endian-targetting, that is setting the file datatype for an endian-ness that is possibly different than the native endian-ness of the writer, is currently dis-allowed with H5Z-ZFP because it is really a non-sensical operation with this filter.
+Since ZFP writes an endian-independent format, there is really no such thing as endian-targetting.